I lost something at the Airshow – what do I do?

 The food range will include jacket potatoes, curry, burgers, fish and chips and crepes.
 Icecream, doughnuts, sweets and fudge stalls will also be open.

-Tea, coffee and soft drinks will be available for purchase.
+Tea, coffee and soft drinks and alcohol will be available for purchase.

 What else is happening that weekend?